sutirsen/EveMGM/README.md

 bower install
 npm start
 ```
+Server by default runs at port **3030**, set PORT environment variable before starting to run at desired port.

 Currently the tests are written only for the api, to run the tests (good way to learn the app specs as well)
 ```
 npm test